Black Forest, Bavaria & the Tyrol Tour

 It would be too easy to simply take the quickest route from Triberg to Bavaria.
 However, we don’t and we won’t.
 Instead we choose to stop at one of Europe’s classic palatial gardens that cover the entire island – Mainau on Lake Constance.
 Different flower gardens and displays bloom depending on the season, as they have done for hundreds of years.
 This is European grand garden design at its finest, and it is a wonderful heritage experience.

 We start the day in Hohenschwangau.
 On one hill overlooking the little village you have the neo-gothic castle of Hohenschwangau and on the other side above the village is a wooded mountain spur and Neuschwanstein – the fairytale castle of ‘mad’ King Ludwig.
-A horse and buggy will take you up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
+We take a leisurely stroll up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
 Later this afternoon we will take a cable car ride up to Tegelberg to take in the excellent views down onto the fairytale castles far below.
 Your evening is at leisure in Füssen.

 Please note: The guided tour through Neuschwanstein Castle incorporates climbing up and down a number of staircases and, as there are no elevators, the inside visit to the castle this morning may not be suitable for those with walking difficulties or limitations.

 There is nothing quite like a day in the mountains!
-Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace - yet another of King Ludwig's amazing creations.
-The Venus Grotto reproduces a set from Wagner's Tannhäuser, and the Moorish Pavilion shelters the Peacock Throne.
+Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace – yet another of King Ludwig’s amazing creations.
 Lunchtime will be in the nearby village of Oberammergau with its ornately painted buildings where the famous Passion Play is performed every ten years.
 To complete your visit we have included entrance and a guided tour through the fascinating Passion Play Theatre and Museum.
 In the afternoon we drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
 Surrounded by green fields, the interior of this World Heritage Listed church is an astounding Rococo creation.
-This evening we drive to beautiful Lake Hopfensee to enjoy dinner in a lakeside restaurant.

 Your day is entirely free to explore the old town of Kirchberg and maybe the nearby town of Kitzbuhel.
 Why not take a cable car up one of the surrounding peaks and enjoy lunch in one of the mountain top restaurants.
-Alternatively relax on a sun terrace and soak up the glorious surroundings
+Alternatively relax on a sun terrace and soak up the glorious surroundings.
+Tonight we have arranged tickets to a local Austrian Folk Show.
+Relax and enjoy an evening of typical Tyrolean song and dance, performed by the local townspeople.

 We have allowed a full day to explore Salzburg – the baroque city of Mozart.
 A local guide will take us on a walking tour of this enchanting city, including several locations used in the film ‘The Sound of Music’.
 Your afternoon will be at leisure to explore the myriad of narrow, cobbled stone streets, ornate squares and churches, fascinating shops and traditional coffee houses.
 The views from the enormous Festung (Fortress), sitting high above the city, are magnificent.